‘World’s Sexiest Nurse’ Lauren Drain Exposes Perky Derriere In Throwback Instagram Post

-On Monday, the “World’s Sexiest Nurse” Lauren Drain uploaded a provocative post for her 3.9 million Instagram followers to enjoy.
+On Monday, the “World’s Sexiest Nurse,” Lauren Drain, uploaded a provocative post for her 3.9 million Instagram followers to enjoy.

-The clip, filmed early on in Lauren’s pregnancy, approximately four months ago, shows the registered nurse standing barefoot on an outdoor patio.
+The Instagram clip, which was filmed approximately four months ago, shows the registered nurse early in her pregnancy, standing barefoot on an outdoor patio.
 She faced away from the camera, pressing her hands against an opened sliding glass door.
 The fitness model turned her head to the side and looked off into the distance, smiling sweetly.
 Other than tilting her chin downward, Lauren remained relatively motionless throughout the clip.

-The blonde bombshell sizzled in a skimpy black swimsuit, that left little to the imagination.
+The blond bombshell sizzled in a skimpy black swimsuit that left little to the imagination.
 Lauren flaunted her perky derriere in the revealing, high-cut one-piece.
-Her sculpted arms, muscular back, and long, lean legs were also on full display.
+Her sculpted arms, muscular back, and long, lean legs were on full display.
+Fans were also able to catch a glimpse of the stunner’s ample cleavage.

 Lauren styled her long hair in tousled waves, giving her added sex appeal.
 She enhanced her gorgeous features by wearing a full face of makeup, including subtle contour, voluminous lashes, and nude lip gloss.
-Her nails were also perfectly manicured and painted a vampy color.
+Her nails were also perfectly manicured and painted in a vampy color.

 In the caption, Lauren noted that she was 12 weeks pregnant when the Instagram video was shot.
-The personal trainer also advertised for her six week fitness program, that includes nutritional meal plans and instructions for an intense workout routine.
+The personal trainer also advertised for her six-week fitness program that includes nutritional meal plans and instructions for an intense workout routine.

 “Gawd you look amazing pregnant,” wrote one follower.